solution10/calendar/readme.md

 ## Further Reading

+### Userguide

 For more information on creating Calendars, see the [Calendars Section](Calendars).

 If you want to know more about Resolutions, check out the [Resolutions Section](Resolutions).

 Want to see how you can add Events to your calendars?
 You'll be wanting the [Events Section](Events).

+### API Docs

+From a checkout of this project, run:

+    $ make

+This will create an api/ folder for you to peruse.

 ## PHP Requirements